MrSapps/alive/README.md

 Supported compilers are clang, gcc and msvc 2015.
 The clang and gcc version must support at least C++14.
 Should be possible to build on Windows, OSX and most *nix OS'es.

 1. Install CMake 2.8 or newer.
-2. Clone down the repo with with --recursive option so that sub modules are also cloned.
+2. Clone down the repo with with `--recursive` option so that sub modules are also cloned.
 3. Create a build directory in the root of the repo.
-3a.
-If on Windows set the SDL2DIR enviroment varaible to your extracted pre-built SDL2 dir.
+   - If on Windows, set the SDL2DIR enviroment varaible to the directory that you have extracted the [SDL2 development libraries](https://www.libsdl.org/download-2.0.php) into.
-4. Cd into the build dir and run CMake .. to generate project files, pass -G "the generator you want" for example "cmake -G Visual Studio 14 2015 Win64".
+4. `cd` into the build dir and run `CMake ..` to generate project files, pass `-G "the generator you want"` for example `cmake -G "Visual Studio 14 2015 Win64"`.
-5. Now run make/msbuild or whatever the build command is for your generator.
+5. Now run `make`/`msbuild` or whatever the build command is for your generator.
 Or if using the Visual Studio generator you can just open the .sln solution file and build that way.